oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 * Perform an approximate similarity search.
 * Use similarity search with traditional relational searches.
 * Run an APEX demo using the previously created data and queries.
+* Learn how to create a Retrieval Augmented Generation (RAG) pipeline using AI Vector Search.

 ### Prerequisites